apparatus-2-0/libapparatus/README.md

-# libls
+# libapparatus

-library containing functions for the lizardscanner project
+library containing functions for the apparatus project

 ## helper